tendermint/tendermint/docs/architecture/adr-019-multisigs.md

-# ADR 013: Encoding standard for Multisignatures
+# ADR 019: Encoding standard for Multisignatures

 ## Changelog

+06-08-2018: Minor updates

 27-07-2018: Update draft to use amino encoding